14 Shocking Discoveries Plumbers Have Found in Pipes

 For the most part, water flows through our main water lines day in and day out without issue, but sometimes a sprawling root system can wreak havoc on pipes.
 It took four guys from Reliance Plumbing Sewer & Drainage, Inc. in the Chicago area to hold this 30-foot monster root that they removed from the main water line.

 In the plumbing business, plumbers call these “sewer mice.”
 Tampons should never be flushed down the toilet yet Anta Plumbing sees this type of trouble a lot.
 Cotton doesn’t decompose, so a tampon can clog up the system anywhere causing expensive damage to septic systems and they’re no picnic to remove at wastewater-treatment facilities.
-Here are 10 more things to never flush down the toilet.

 The Iguana That Lost its Way